 Especially in its early days, W.A.G.E.'s work took place in direct response to conditions in the field as we found them.
 Gathering data about those conditions helped us understand more precisely what the problem was and conceive of tools to fix it.
 Today, one of those tools, W.A.G.E.
 Certification, does its own work of gathering data: W.A.G.E.
 Certified institutions are required to report compensation details about every artist fee they pay out each fiscal year.
 From this aggregated and anonymized data, we can now do our own ongoing analysis of material conditions as they evolve.

 In October 2019, W.A.G.E. commissioned The Cornell University Survey Research Institute to produce a report analyzing data provided by W.A.G.E.
 Certified art institutions during W.A.G.E.
 Certification's first 5 years of operation.
 The W.A.G.E data set includes payment records from between December 6th, 2013 and November 16th, 2019.
 During this time period, a total of $5,557,516 was paid out in artist fees through 6,970 transactions.
-Go to page .
+Read the report .

 W.A.G.E.'s methedology for developing policy frameworks has evolved out of the various activist, administrative, pedagogical and organizational contexts we work within.
 Long periods of informal field research culled from the perspectives of multiple constituencies — artists, institutions, and art workers — leads into sketching out in policy terms what a framework could look like and how it might be integrated into W.A.G.E.’s mission and long term goals.
 Once the direction and desired outcomes are clear, we start building outward.
 This involves inviting people and organizations external to W.A.G.E. into focused discussions oriented toward a specified policy outcome.
 Whether working groups, roundtables, or formal summits, these gatherings are closed to the public but the preparatory materials have been made available on the pages linked to below.